-Stakeholders supported the concept of an uncontracted primary capacity outlook, with the main point of contention being the length of the outlook period.
+In submissions on the consultation paper, stakeholders supported the concept of an uncontracted primary capacity outlook, with the main point of contention being the length of the outlook period.

-Shippers supported the proposed reporting requirement, noting that the information could assist capacity seekers to understand capacity availability and support the secondary trading market by offering alternatives means of sourcing capacity.17
+Shippers supported the proposed reporting requirement, noting that the information could assist capacity seekers to understand capacity availability and support the secondary trading market by offering alternatives means of sourcing capacity.
+16